Bernardo-MG/development-docs/java/ide.md

 ### Code style

 Eclipse supports XML configuration for its code style formatter.

-The following files are recommended configurations:
+The following files are set for recommended configurations:

 - [Java code style][java_code_style], a mix of various standards.
 - [Javascript code style][javascript_code_style], a mix of various standards.